ajrosen/Bitwarden-Accelerator/README.md

 * **Sync Vault**

-Tells the Bitwarden server to synchronize your vault now.
+Tells the workflow to synchronize your vault now.

+* **Logout of Bitwarden**

+Logs you out of Bitwarden.

 * **Configure Workflow**